nvaccess/nvda/devDocs/technicalDesignOverview.md

 ### Tree Interceptors
 Sometimes, it is necessary to intercept events and scripts for an entire hierarchy (or tree) of [NVDA objects](#nvda-objects).
-For example, this is necessary to seemlessly handle complex documents which consist of many objects.
+For example, this is necessary to seamlessly handle complex documents which consist of many objects.
 This can be done using a tree interceptor.
 A tree interceptor (TreeInterceptor) is derived from the `treeInterceptorHandler.TreeInterceptor` base class.
 It receives events and scripts for all [NVDA objects](#nvda-objects) beneath and including the root NVDA object.